slowernews/wisdom-tldr/README.md

 > *'You can never be sure who you are dealing with.
 A man who is of little importance and means today can be a person of power tomorrow.'*

 > *'Judge a man by his questions, not by his answers.'*

+Learn to listen hardware to predict a collapse.

 CHALLENGE: Bias is everywhere.
 Be specially careful when facing new ideas.